MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 Two docker-compose scripts and one dockerfile have been provided in the docker directory which can be used to try the system out in an independent manner.
 However some familiarity with docker will be required as there is a risk that docker containers and images could be left on your system.
-In addition to this, some code characteristics interface with AWS and there may be issues with Docker connecting to the internet.
+In addition to this, some characteristics exist on AWS and there may be issues with Docker connecting to the internet.
 This may stop some features and tests working on the app, such as the contactme section.

 - https://github.com/docker/for-mac/issues/931